What is C-Section Delay?

 - Not enough oxygen is getting to the baby

 When any of these cases arise, a C-section may be the only chance for a healthy birth.
-However, when healthcare workers delay ordering a Caesarian or delay in carrying one out, the mother and child can suffer.
+However, when healthcare workers delay ordering or carrying out a Caesarian, mother and child can suffer irreversible injuries.

-- Cerebral Palsy – A birth injury marked by limited movement and speech that affects the child for the rest of their lives.
+- Cerebral Palsy is a debilitating injury marked by limited movement and speech that affects a child for the rest of their life, often requiring intense medical treatment and on-site caretakers.

-- Erb’s Palsy – A permanent movement disorder that can result from a brachial plexus injury or shoulder dystocia.
+- Erb’s Palsy is a permanent movement disorder that can result from a brachial plexus injury or shoulder dystocia, affecting the fifth and sixth vertebrae of the spine.
+This type of injury can also be caused by an injury to the neck during childbirth.

-These complications often come with large medical bills, in addition to the cost of the lifelong care the child will need.
+Birth injuries like these often come with large medical bills, in addition to the cost of the lifelong care the child will need.
+This places an unimaginable burden and stress on parents who trusted medical professionals to safely deliver their baby and provide a healthy recovery for mother and child.